 She earned more than her husband

 My sister and I hardly met after our marriage.
 What we knew about each other was mostly over our weekly calls on Sundays and holidays or through our parents.
-There was nothing secret here that she was earning more than her husband.
+It was no secret that in her marriage, it was the wife making more money than her husband.

-After all she was specialized in finance and working in a multinational company while her husband was a government servant who was still waiting for the 6th pay commission.
+After all, she had specialized in finance and was working in a multinational company while her husband was a government employee who was still waiting for the 6th pay commission.

 I went to spend time with my sister in Mumbai

 When we arrived in Mumbai, my husband was staying in a mess and waiting for our luggage to arrive, so I, with my son, went to live with my sister for a couple of days.
 It was an opportunity for us to live in the same house after a long time.
 I went there with simple plans to chat and go for ‘retail therapy’ just like we did before our marriage.